 - Provide a healthy and safe workplace

-- Focus on recruiting, developing and retaining outstanding people
+- Focus on recruiting, developing and retaining a skilled workforce

 - Recognize and reward achievement